Recipe: Danish Koldskål – Chilled Buttermilk Soup

 Directions

-• Preparing the Vanilla Sugar: Scrape out the seeds from one vanilla pod and use a knife or a spoon to mix the vanilla seeds with the sugar on a cutting board.
+• Preparing the Vanilla Sugar: Scrape out the seeds from the vanilla pod and use a knife or a spoon to mix the vanilla seeds with a little sugar on a cutting board.

-• In a mixing bowl, whisk together the egg yolks and the vanilla sugar until they form a smooth and creamy mixture.
-Make sure the sugar is well incorporated into the egg yolks.
+• In a mixing bowl, whisk together the egg yolks, sugar, and vanilla sugar, until the mixture is smooth, creamy, and light yellow.
+Ensure the sugar is fully blended into the egg yolks.

-• Place the koldskål in the refrigerator and allow it to chill for at least an hour, or until it reaches the desired temperature.
+• Place the koldskål in the refrigerator and allow it to chill for at least an hour.
 Once the Koldskål has chilled, it is ready to be served.
-Pour it into individual serving bowls or glasses and serve with kammerjunker or your preferred garnish.
+Pour it into individual serving bowls and serve with kammerjunkere and fresh strawberries.

 I don’t spam!
 Read my privacy policy for more info.